2023-IBM-Accelerate-SW-Track/to_do_list_week3/README.md

         1. (Hint: use handleChange as a template.
 Don't forget to remove the content and date values.
 You won't need that here.)
         2. Note that the value from the the date picker will give more that just the date in mm/dd/yyyy.
 To format the date we need set the due date variable to `new Date(event).toLocaleDateString()`
     + Change `\*OnChange*\` to the new handle function that you created.
-    + Finally reset the value of the duedate to null in the `onSubmit` function
+    + Finally reset the value of the due date to null in the `onSubmit` function

 2. Right now the button works however we are able submit a task with an empty due date.
 We need to change this so that only task with both a task name and due date create a task.